mattnieland/InfotrackSEO/README.md

   dotnet user-secrets set "DOPPLER_TOKEN" "YOUR_DOPPLER_TOKEN_HERE"
   ```

-* Alternatively, you may use the appsettings.json or Debug/Release transforms to set this value
+* Alternatively, you may use the appsettings.json or Dev/Prod transforms to set this value

 That's it!
 You're ready to compile and run via Visual Studio or VS Code.

 ### Authentication
 Authentication is done via Auth0.
-Create/Update/Delete endpoints require write:movies & write:actors scopes
+Create/Update/Delete endpoints require read:urls, read:terms, read:data, write:urls, and write:terms scopes
 to work.
 To get a Bearer token, use this guide (https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>